jitintanwar/Primary-Industry-Classifier/README.md

-Supervised multi-class classification problem.
+It is a Supervised multi-class classification problem where the solution deals in identifying the primary industry of a company by reading the business description.
+It involves data cleaning, preprocessing of text, removing noiose from the data etc. Following steps were performed in building the solution.

-Step 1 (Have to be performed manually) performed in code/datacleaning.py
+#Step 1 (Have to be performed manually)
+performed in code/datacleaning.py

 	Cleaning the data in excel file.